johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 The source code of any extension can be altered by users with developer tools, potentially rendering the extension unfunctional.
 If this is a concern, configure the [DeveloperToolsAvailability](#developertoolsavailability) policy.

 Each list item of the policy is a string that contains an extension ID and, optionally, and an optional "update" URL separated by a semicolon (;).
 The extension ID is the 32-letter string found, for example, on edge://extensions when in Developer mode.
-If specified, the "update" URL should point to an Update Manifest XML document ( [https://go.microsoft.com/fwlink/?linkid=2095043](https://go.microsoft.com/fwlink/?linkid=2095043) ).
+If specified, the "update" URL should point to an Update Manifest XML document [https://go.microsoft.com/fwlink/?linkid=2095043](https://go.microsoft.com/fwlink/?linkid=2095043).
 The update URL should use one of the following schemes: http, https or file.
 By default, the Microsoft Edge Add-ons website's update URL is used.
 The "update" URL set in this policy is only used for the initial installation; subsequent updates of the extension use the update URL in the extension's manifest.
-The update url for subsequent updates can be overridden using the ExtensionSettings policy, see https://learn.microsoft.com/deployedge/microsoft-edge-manage-extensions-ref-guide.
+The update url for subsequent updates can be overridden using the ExtensionSettings policy, [see reference guide.](/deployedge/microsoft-edge-manage-extensions-ref-guide)

 Note: This policy doesn't apply to InPrivate mode.
 Read about hosting extensions at [Publish and update extensions in the Microsoft Edge Add-ons website](/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating).